jeetadhikari92/w-lib/projects/weather/README.md

 </p>

-Collection of Weater widgets and services to easily build weather application in one hour.
+Collection of Weather widgets and services to easily build weather application in minutes.

 ## Table of Contents
 * [Installation](#installation)